-Natasha Khan Kazi was born in Bangladesh, raised in Texas and Pennsylvania, and now lives in California, where she writes and illustrates books for young readers, including her debut picture book, MOON’S RAMADAN.
+Natasha Khan Kazi was born in Bangladesh, raised in Texas and Pennsylvania, and now lives in Southern California, where she writes and illustrates books for young readers, including her debut picture book, MOON’S RAMADAN.
 Her creative work is rooted in empathy, diversity, and childhood joy.
 Before becoming a full-time writer and illustrator, she worked in the digital marketing field for fifteen years.
 Natasha is the blogger behind IslamiMommy, where she shares ways to honor Islam through arts & crafts.
 She is a 2022 Highlights Foundation Muslim storyteller fellow.
+Natasha has a second book to be released in 2024 with Versify/HarperCollins.
 Learn more about Natasha and her books at www.natashakhankazi.com and on Twitter, Facebook, and Instagram.

 Combining her passion for education and art, she launched Islamimommy, a platform for Islamic education through arts and crafts.
 Natasha started putting in her ten thousand hours to be an artist as soon as she could hold a crayon.
 She spent evenings drawing, learning, painting, and drawing some more into adulthood.
 In her spare time, she loves thrift store treasure hunting and learning about new cultures.